Financial Aid at MCC

 - be a NC resident for tuition purposes;

 - meet all the eligibility requirements for a Federal Pell grant, except the Expected Family Contribution (EFC) requirement;

 - enroll for a least six credit hours per semester as an undergraduate student in a degree, certificate or diploma program at an eligible North Carolina post-secondary institution;

 - meet the Satisfactory Academic Progress (SAP) requirements of the institution he/she is attending.

 The NC Education Lottery scholarship is not offered for the summer semesters.
 Eligibility is determined from the FAFSA application.

-The Mayland Community College (MCC) Child Care Project is a state grant which is funded through the North Carolina Community College System to provide child care assistance for student-parents attending Mayland Community College, who otherwise would be unable to attend school.
+The Mayland Community College (MCC) Childcare Assistance Program is grant funded through the North Carolina Community College System to provide child care assistance for student-parents attending Mayland Community College, who otherwise would be unable to attend school.
 Students who are enrolled at MCC for nine (9) or more credit hours may be eligible for these limited funds.
-For more information on the Child Care Project or to apply, contact the Financial Aid Office or print the application and fact sheet here.
+For more information on the Childcare Assistance Program or to apply, contact the Financial Aid Office or print the application and the fact sheet.